Don White, 68, a retired science teacher from upstate New York, first

 Types of insulin include:

 Rapid-acting insulin.
 This starts working within a few minutes and lasts for a couple of hours.

 Regular- or short-acting insulin.
 It takes about 30 minutes to work fully and lasts for 3 to 6 hours.

 Intermediate-acting insulin.
 This takes 2 to 4 hours to work fully.
 Its effects can last for up to 18 hours.

 Long-acting insulin.
 There are no peak levels in the bloodstream, and it can keep working for an entire day.

-It's possible that you may need more than one type of insulin or multiple shots a day.
-You may also need to space your insulin doses throughout the day to keep your blood sugar levels stable throughout the day.
+It's possible that you may need more than one type of insulin or to take it more than once a day.
+You may also need to space your insulin doses throughout the day to keep your blood sugar levels stable.